 - Payment for Alumni Group events will be made directly to the relevant Alumni Group.
 The University does not handle money on behalf of the groups.

 - We cannot control certain factors relating to message delivery and depending on the recipient's mobile service provider, it may not be possible to transmit the SMS message to the recipient successfully.

 - There is no charge from us for sending the SMS reminder.
 However, we are not responsible for any charges made by mobile phone network providers that you may incur for the provision of this service, for example if you are roaming.

 Booking changes, refunds and cancellations for Alumni Festival

-- Refunds for the Alumni Festival will only be given if cancellation is received by the specified date, regardless of whether the event is sold out or not.
+- Refunds for the Alumni Festival will only be given if cancellation is received by 10am UK time on 14 September 2016, regardless of whether the event is sold out or not.
 After this date no refunds will be issued.

 - We would be grateful if you would inform the Development and Alumni Relations if you are unable to attend an Alumni Festival event, no matter how late, as demand for places can be high and another alumnus/na might be able to attend in your stead.

 Some virtual events are recorded and may be published on public sites.
 If you do not wish to be recorded, please ensure that your camera and microphone are disabled and avoid posting chats or questions.